 FOMS: Mt.
 Sunapee contract needs to protect the public interest

 In a letter sent to G&C, FOMS expressed its opposition to the lease changes presented to G&C in October.
-The amendment, as worded, fails to protect the public interest including the State’s financial interest.
+The amendment, as worded, fails to protect the public interest, including the State’s financial interest.

 Change of Control: This provision would allow the Vail to parcel out and manipulate the equity interest in the lease without State review and approval.
-We believe state government needs to follow an open public process before approving any transfers of the lease in part or whole.
+We believe the state government needs to follow an open public process before approving any transfers of the lease in part or whole.

 West Bowl Development: This provision is both premature and inadequate.
 Vail has presented no development plans for the existing or an expanded ski area.
-Nor has Vail addressed the environmental concerns associated developing Sunapee’s western flank.
+Nor has Vail addressed the environmental concerns associated with developing Sunapee’s western flank.

 In the letter sent to the Governor and Executive Council on behalf of FOMS, Attorney Arthur Cunningham wrote:

 “Any consideration of the West Bowl expansion should not occur until such time as the plans and specifications for the West Bowl expansion are complete.
 The plans and specifications must include any plans for development on the private property owned by Operator and any successors and assigns of any interest in the Lease…”